ait-testbed/attackmate/docs/source/playbook/commands/sliver.rst

 .. confval:: filepath

    The local filepath to save the implant to.
-If none is given the implant is saven in /tmp.
+If none is given the implant is saved in /tmp.
    The <name> will be random and have the format ^tmp[a-z0-9]{8}$.